OpenWaterFoundation/owf-data-co-municipalities/README.md

 * The Colorado Department of Local Affairs (DOLA)'s [Local Government Information System](https://dola.colorado.gov/lgis/municipalities.jsf) uses a local government ID (LG ID).
 Data were copied directly from the website and pasted into Excel.
 OWF manually cross-referenced the LG ID to the MunicipalityName.
 OWF is using DOLA_LG_ID instead of LG ID to add more description to the identifier.
 * The Environmental Protection Agency (EPA)'s [Safe Drinking Water Information System (SDWIS)](https://ofmpub.epa.gov/apex/sfdw/f?p=108:1:::NO:::) contains information about Public Water System IDs (PWS ID).
 PWS IDs are used for water quality reports.
 The Colorado Department of Public Health and Environment (CDPHE)'s Water Quality Control Division also uses the PWS ID.
 Not all municipalities have a PWS ID.
 In these instances, the municipality's water and sanitation district may have a PWS ID, or the municipality may be served by a water company that has a PWS ID.
 OWF manually cross-referenced the PWS Name to the MunicipalityName.
-* The BNDSS ID is from the Basin Needs Decision Support System, which was initially developed as a project for the Colorado Water Conservation Board (CWCB) from 2009-2011.
-The BNDSS resulted in a prototype gap analysis
+* OWF ID was created for each municipality by the Open Water Foundation in order to ensure that at least one type of identifier contains values for every municipality.
+For example, almost every municipality has a DOLA LG ID, with the exception of Carbonate.
-(the difference between water demand and available supply for Colorado) and a prototype database and website to manage water provider and Identified Projects and Processes data.
-The BNDSS ID is included in this dataset so that it can be potentially linked to datasets that result from the Statewide Water Supply Initiative (SWSI) Update.
+However, if Carbonate needed to be linked to other datasets via the DOLA LG ID, this would not be possible.
+Therefore, the OWF ID is needed to potentially link every municipality to other datasets.
+OWF ID is used in the "Relate" worksheets and csv files as the identifier for this reason.
 * Latitude and Longitude coordinates were found by accessing a Colorado Information Marketplace map titled [Municipal Boundaries in Colorado](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6).
 The map was downloaded as a GeoJSON file and opened in QGIS.
 The centroid of each municipality's polygon was calculated and used as the point location for the municipality.
 * Website URLs were found by manually searching for municipality websites.
 Documents such as water efficiency plans were also manually searched.

 ## How to Use the Data ##

 The Colorado Municipalities dataset provides a complete statewide list of municipalities assembled from multiple sources.
 There are several unique identifiers for each municipality and the dataset allows cross-referencing the identifiers so that other datasets can be joined.
-For example, the [Colorado Water Providers dataset](https://www.github/com/OpenWaterFoundation/owf-data-co-municipal-water-providers) uses the municipalities' identifiers and can be used to link additional data.
+For example, the [Colorado Water Providers dataset](https://www.github.com/OpenWaterFoundation/owf-data-co-municipal-water-providers) uses the municipalities' identifiers and can be used to link additional data.

 The Excel or csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.